 You know that empty space downstairs where you’ve been storing old clothes, old tools and old toys?
 What if it became a new office, a new home theater or a new billiard room?

-Turning a basement into a living space ranks among the top 10 remodeling projects, according to the National Association of the Remodeling Industry (NARI).
-Not only does the project bring life to a sometimes-forgotten space, it also boosts resale value: According to the 2017 NARI Remodeling Impact Report, homeowners could recoup almost two-thirds of their costs for a basement conversion.
+Turning a basement into a finished living space ranks among the top 10 remodeling projects, according to the National Association of the Remodeling Industry (NARI).
+Not only does the project bring life to a sometimes-forgotten space, it also boosts resale value: According to the NARI Remodeling Impact Report, homeowners could recoup almost two-thirds of their costs for a basement conversion.
 While NARI estimates the cost to finish a basement as about $40,000, a DIY version can cost a lot less, especially if you’re creative with some of the basics.
-Here are eight tips to help get you started.
+Here are eight tips to help get you started on your finished basement.

 Moisture and leaks can curse a basement, finished or not, says Smith.
 So make sure there are no water or moisture issues.
 “If so,” she says, “consult a company specializing in waterproofing and water-related repairs.”